Original Issuance Date: July 1, 2015

 3. Scope and Institutional Responsibilities

-This policy provides the framework for summer prepay deductions and summer sessions benefits eligibility for the university workforce except for employees of UW-Madison.
+This policy provides the framework for benefit prepay deductions and short work break benefits eligibility for the university workforce.

 4. Policy Background

 Faculty, academic staff, limited appointees, student assistants, and employees-in-training on an academic year contract or on an annual contract that does not include work during one or more summer months who are expected to return to employment on or before the start of the fall semester are eligible to maintain insurance coverage through the summer months by prepaying the benefit deductions.
-Employees are ineligible for Summer Prepay Deductions when employment is terminated at the end of the spring semester when there is not an expectation to return to an appointment (at any UW System institution) for the fall semester and/or the employee does not have a summer appointment.
+Employees are ineligible for Summer Prepay Deductions when employment is terminated at the end of the spring semester when there is not an expectation to return to an appointment (at any UW System institution) for the fall semester and/or the employee does not have a summer appointment, unless they have been granted a leave of absence as noted in this policy.

 Effective July 1, 2015, the Summer Prepay Deductions and Summer Session Benefits Eligibility transitioned from an administrative policy to a UPS Operational Policy.
 The UPS Operational Policies were integrated into the UW System Administrative Policy series as of July 15, 2019.